ExinPool/ChainX/backup/README.md

 The crontab will run every day at 3am then you can check the log in `/home/${YOUR_USER}/chainx_backup.log`.

-The backup only keep 3 days.
+The current backup process takes about 20 minutes.
+It will take longer when the blocks grows.
+And the backup only keep 3 days.
 You can change this according to your server disk capacity.

 ## Features